ALAS FOR YOU PHARISEES!

 Lord our God,

 not just to scribes and Pharisees of the past

 from our self-complacency,

 or wasting our time and effort

 and honest to you, our God,

 through Jesus Christ our Lord.
 Amen!

 We believe in Jesus Christ.
-We recognize him as our Lord and Saviour.
-This commits us, then, to practice justice and love of God and neighbour.
+We recognise him as our Lord and Saviour.
+This commits us, then, to practice justice and love of God and neighbor.
 May almighty God bless you, the Father, and the Son, and the Holy Spirit.
 Amen!